-Four west coast farmers are trialling different kinds of woodchip as an alternative to straw for livestock bedding, and will work with a scientist to assess its impact on soil.
+- A group of west coast farmers has received KTIF funding to trial different kinds of woodchip as an alternative to straw for livestock bedding

 The Rural Innovation Support Service group, co-ordinated by Fergus Younger of Scotland’s Agricultural Organisation Society (SAOS) has been awarded £30,000 of funding from the Scottish Government’s Knowledge Transfer and Innovation Fund (KTIF) to trial spruce sawdust, hardwood chip, spruce chip and mixed hardwood/softwood chip with both sheep and cattle.

 Soil scientist Audrey Litterick of Earthcare International will conduct soil testing to assess the environment impact of spreading the resulting woodchip and muck on fields.

 Sheep and beef farmer Duncan Macalister, of Glenbarr Farms, Kintyre, has been using sawdust instead of straw for five years, and says he is spending around half the money for a better result.
 “Straw costs £140 - £200 a tonne and saw dust £78-80 a tonne.
 I used 125 tonnes of sawdust last year so you do the maths!

 “The other good thing is sawdust is antiseptic, so we’ve seen better health in both the sheep and cattle.
 If you keep fat lambs in a shed, after four weeks in straw half of them are lame.
 In the sawdust foot problems are dramatically reduced – we had hardly any at all.

 “The cattle stay cleaner too.
 We calved in sawdust last year and we’ll do it again – we had no issues with navels.

 “But what we don’t know is what it’s doing to my land, and that’s what we’re testing for.
 Information is everything!”